rootisgod/rootisgod/content/posts/2024/2024-11-19-Using-Taskfile-to-Deploy-Terraform-Environments-in-Azure.md

 ## TaskFiles

-Install Taskfile it from here: https://taskfile.dev/installation/
+Install Taskfile from here: https://taskfile.dev/installation/

 Then, create some ```.env``` files files to represent two Azure subscriptions (these are made up, use your own existing setup!).
 You can add these to Git as I dont think any of it should be sensitive.